Neutrino: Direct detection

 The positron quickly finds an electron, and they annihilate each other.
 The two resulting gamma rays (γ) are detectable.
 The neutron can be detected by its capture on an appropriate nucleus, releasing a gamma ray.
-The coincidence of both events – positron annihilation and neutron capture – gives a unique signature of an antineutrino interaction.
+The coincidence of both events—positron annihilation and neutron capture—gives a unique signature of an antineutrino interaction.

-In February 1965, the first neutrino found in nature was identified by a group which included Jacques Pierre Friederich (Friedel) Sellschop.
+In February 1965, the first neutrino found in nature was identified by a group including Frederick Reines and Friedel Sellschop.
 The experiment was performed in a specially prepared chamber at a depth of 3 km in the East Rand ("ERPM") gold mine near Boksburg, South Africa.
 A plaque in the main building commemorates the discovery.
 The experiments also implemented a primitive neutrino astronomy and looked at issues of neutrino physics and weak interactions.

 Neutrino flavor

-The antineutrino discovered by Cowan and Reines was the antiparticle of the electron neutrino.
+The antineutrino discovered by Clyde Cowan and Frederick Reines was the antiparticle of the electron neutrino.